 - Next-business-day, at-your-home-or-office service

 These warranties provide 24-hour technical support from the manufacturer, which means you can get help whenever and where-ever you need it most –on campus, off campus, or around the world.

-Located on the Ground Floor of Van Pelt Library (G102), the Tech Center, formerly the CRC, provides assistance to Penn users with technical issues.
+Located on the Ground Floor of Van Pelt Library (G102), the Tech Center, formerly the CRC, provides assistance to Penn students with technical issues.
 Student Support Specialists are available to provide general computing support to students living off-campus, in Sansom Place East and West, and Greek houses.
 Specialists can also assist all users of the Penn Library with library technology issues.
-For more information about hours and services, please see their official website.
+For more information about hours and services, please see www.isc.upenn.edu/student-services

 Security, Care and Maintenance of your Personal Computer

 It is important that you regularly do maintenance on your computer.
 Below are some tasks that will help optimize the performance of your computer: